johnhoffmannVA/LinearRegression/README.md

 # LinearRegression
-Files for linear regression models book: includes datafiles use in examples (with codebooks) and chapter exercises
+Files for linear regression models book: includes datafiles used in examples (with codebooks) and chapter exercises